 In his Facebook Live on estate planning, American Brain Foundation board member Martin Shenkman discusses important steps to take during the pandemic to protect your future—from creating wills and trusts to designating a healthcare proxy and setting up a living will.
 He also outlines his tips for financial planning and budgeting, in addition to organizing all estate information in one convenient location in case someone else needs to step in.
 For those with brain disease and without, Mr. Shenkman shows the importance of financial and estate planning during COVID-19.

 If you or someone you love is affected by brain disease, it’s important to protect yourself by learning about your options and strategies that could keep you safe.
-For more information on neurology and COVID-19, visit the AAN COVID Resource Center.
+For more information on neurology and COVID-19, visit the Brain & Life Magazine® COVID Resource Center.